Denominators in cluster algebras of affine type: Tame hereditary algebras

-The Auslander-Reiten quiver of $H$ consists of: \begin{itemize} \item[(i)] the preprojective component, consisting exactly of the indecomposable preprojective modules; \item[(ii)] the preinjective component, consisting exactly of the indecomposable preinjective modules; \item[(iii)] a finite number $d$ of regular components called non-homogenous (or exceptional) tubes, $\T_1, \dots \T_d$; \item[(iv)] an infinite set of regular components called homogenous tubes. \end{itemize}
+The Auslander-Reiten quiver of $H$ consists of: \begin{itemize} \item[(i)] the preprojective component, consisting exactly of the indecomposable preprojective modules; \item[(ii)] the preinjective component, consisting exactly of the indecomposable preinjective modules; \item[(iii)] a finite number $d$ of regular components called non-homogeneous (or exceptional) tubes, $\T_1, \dots \T_d$; \item[(iv)] an infinite set of regular components called homogeneous tubes. \end{itemize}

 For a fixed tube $\T$, there is a number $m$, such that $\tau^m X = X$ for all indecomposable objects in $\T$.
 The minimal such $m$ is the {\em rank} of $\T$.
-If $m=1$ then $\T$ is said to be homoegeneous.
+If $m=1$ then $\T$ is said to be homogeneous.

 We will also use the following facts about maps in $\mod H$.
 Let $P$ (respectively, $I$ and $R$) be preprojective (respectively, preinjective and regular) indecomposable modules, and a $R'$ a regular indecomposable module with $\T_R \neq \T_{R'}$.
 Then we have that $\Hom_H(I,R)= \Hom_H(I,P) = \Hom_H(R,P) = \Hom_H(R,R') = 0$.